Hotel passion - since 1870

 Date | Historic Facts |

-1808 | The relief map of Duberger locates an imposing 3 storey house on the corner of Sainte-Anne and Des Jardins street. |
+1808 | According to a relief map an imposing three-story house was standing on the corner of St-Anne and Des Jardins street. |

-1815 | The theater closes and is replaced by the Quebec Free School |
+1815 | The theater is closing and the building becomes the Quebec Free School. |

-1816-1825 | Reopening of the theater. |
+1816-1825 | Reopening of the theater, which will stay open until 1825. |

-1825-1829 | The Methodists use the room for their reunions. |
+1825-1829 | The Methodists use the space for their meethings. |

-1830-1831 | Freemasons use the room for their reunions.
-The building name at that time is the Masonic Hall. |
+1830-1831 | The Freemasons use the space for their meetings.
+The building is known under the name of Masonic Hall. |

-1831-1833 | Reopening of the theater under the name Royal Theater of the Hay Market. |
+1831-1833 | Reopening of the theater under the name Hay market royal theater. |

-1833-1835 | The theater becomes an auction house. |
+1833-1835 | The theater becomes an auction room. |

-1835 | An auction house becomes a gymnasium : The Provincial Gymnasium. |
+1835 | The auction house becomes a gym : The Provincial Gymnasium. |

 Date | Historic Facts |